OpenHFT/Chronicle-Map/README.md

 .stateless(remoteAddress(new InetSocketAddress("localhost", 8076)))
 ```

-the ".stateless(..)" method tells ChronicleMap that its going to build a stateless client.
+the ".stateless(..)" method tells `ChronicleMap` that its going to build a stateless client.
 If you
-don’t add this line a normal state-full ChronicleMap will be created.
+don’t add this line a normal state-full `ChronicleMap` will be created.
 For this example we ran both
 the client an the server on the same host ( hence the “localhost" setting ),
 but in a real life example the stateless client will typically be on a different server than the state-full host.
 If you are aiming to create a stateless client and server on the same host, its better not to do this, as the stateless client connects to the server via TCP/IP,
 you would get better performance if you connect to the server via heap memory, to read more about sharing a map with heap memory click [here](https://github.com/OpenHFT/Chronicle-Map#sharing-data-between-two-or-more-maps )

 ##### Close

-its always important to close ChronicleMap's and ChronicleSet's when you have finished with them
+its always important to close ChronicleMap's and `ChronicleSet` 's when you have finished with them
 ``` java
 serverMap.close();
 statelessMap.close();